dk14/rflows/README.md

 #### PS

-Inspired by "Intelligent Trade Capturing" (DeutscheBank iTrac) projects.
-Thanks to [Alexander Nemish](github.com/nau), Ilya Tkachuk, Vitalij Kotlyarenko for ideas.
+Inspired by Camel, Akka, iTrac projects.
+Thanks to [Alexander Nemish](http://github.com/nau), Ilya Tkachuk, Vitalij Kotlyarenko for ideas.

-This library is used by [Priceline](http://www.pricelinegroup.com/)[Agoda.com](agoda.com) at the moment.
+This library is used by [Priceline](http://www.pricelinegroup.com/)/[Agoda.com](http://agoda.com) at the moment.